apache/hertzbeat/home/docs/advanced/extend-jmx.md

 metrics:
   # metrics - basic
   - name: basic
-    # metrics group scheduling priority(0->127)->(high->low), metrics with the same priority will be scheduled in parallel
+    # metrics scheduling priority(0->127)->(high->low), metrics with the same priority will be scheduled in parallel
-    # priority 0's metrics group is availability metrics, it will be scheduled first, only availability metrics collect success will the scheduling continue
+    # priority 0's metrics is availability metrics, it will be scheduled first, only availability metrics collect success will the scheduling continue
     priority: 0
     # collect metrics content
     fields:
-      # field-metric name, type-metric type(0-number,1-string), unit-metric unit('%','ms','MB'), instance-if is metrics group unique identifier
+      # field-metric name, type-metric type(0-number,1-string), unit-metric unit('%','ms','MB'), instance-if is metrics unique identifier
       - field: VmName
         type: 1
       - field: VmVendor